AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/maximum-number-of-cookies-would-be-exceeded-error.md

 ---
 title: 'Maximum number of cookies would be exceeded error in Adobe Commerce'
-description: Learn how to resolve the error stating Maximum number of cookies would be exceeded in Adobe Commerce.
+description: Learn how to resolve the Adobe Commerce issue where an error occurs stating maximum number of cookies would be exceeded.
 feature: Deploy, Support, Upgrade, Tools and External Services
 role: Admin, Developer
 ---